pixelwolf-org/pixelwolf-actions/docs/actions/amplify-deploy.md

 - **Required**: No
 - **Default**: ''

-## Steps

-### Update Token
-- Description : Updates the AWS Amplify app with the provided GitHub access token if specified.

-### Create AWS Amplify Feature Branch
-- Description : Creates a new branch in AWS Amplify if the create-branch input is set to 'true'.
-### Deploy to AWS Amplify
-- Description : Initiates a deployment job to AWS Amplify for the specified branch.

 ## Notes
 - Ensure the provided GitHub access token has the necessary permissions to interact with AWS Amplify.